shadadu/hello-scala/README.md

 In this experiment, we use Spark's GraphX libraries through Scala to evolve a network and compute a few metrics that capture the increase in interconnectivity.
 The metrics we'd like to measure are formation of cliques or triangles, and giant components.
 The more triangles go through any vertice, the more fully-connected the graph is.
 A fully connected graph will also have larger components, or, or one, two or a few super-communities (i.e., communities with their size being a large fraction of the total graph size).

-We we grow a small random network by continually adding edges to a fixed number of vertices.
+We grow a small random network by continually adding edges to a fixed number of vertices.
 We take metrics at each time step.
 We can then detect where sudden or spikes in the metric occur.
 This will be a good indicator of the percolation point or stage

 Metrics: